 …likes to cook

-…is open minded to trying new foods
+…is open-minded to trying new foods

 …is musically inclined

-…likes to sky dive
+…likes to skydive

 …likes to give massages

-Step two – “Master thy partners deepest desires”
+Step two – “Master your partner’s needs.”

 Once you go through this process, if you are single, then now you know what to look for in a future partner.
-If you are already in a relationship, then pay close attention to each others desires and work on aligning them for the overall health of the relationship.
-In order for this exercise to work, you have to put egos aside and listen intently to each other’s wishes.
+If you are already in a relationship, pay close attention to each other’s desires and work on aligning them for the overall health of the relationship.
+For this exercise to work, you have to put egos aside and listen intently to each other’s wishes.
 It’s also a fantastic idea to get to know what you each want to accomplish, such as material and personal growth goals.
 Then help each other get there.

 Secret #4 – Seek to understand and know the outcome you desire

-Get really clear as to the source of your frustration and the exact outcome you wish to achieve after expressing yourself.
+Get clear as to the source of your frustration and the exact outcome you wish to achieve after expressing yourself.
 Is the goal to make things worse or resolve the main issue?
-Your goal should be to clearly articulate that which is bothering you in a way that your partner can understand where you are coming from.
+Your goal should be to articulate that which is bothering you in a way that your partner can understand where you are coming from.
 If needed, write it out ahead of time for them to read or for you to use as an outline.

-Communicate your issue ASAP and don’t wait to add more issues on top of it, otherwise the conversation will be much more strenuous and stressed.
+Communicate your issue ASAP and don’t wait to add more issues on top of it; otherwise, the conversation will be much more strenuous and stressed.

-Remember, if you want an outstanding relationship then you always need to take the high road and work at making it work.
+Remember, if you want an outstanding relationship, then you always need to take the high road and work at making it work.

 Secret #5 – Know your true identity

 How and why is this possible?
-Well, its simple.
-In order to avoid confrontation, most of the time, one partner in the relationship gives up their internal power and slowly but surly forgets whom they are, and what they stand for.
+Well, it’s simple.
+To avoid confrontation, most of the time, one partner in the relationship gives up their internal power and slowly but inevitably forgets who they are and what they stand for.

-I have seen relationships that end in total catastrophes because the people in the relationship didn’t manage their identities properly.
+I have seen relationships that end in total catastrophe because the people in the relationship didn’t manage their identities properly.

-This may sound simple but simplicity works.
 You must know who you are.
-You must be comfortable and confident in your own skin.
+You must be comfortable and confident in your skin.
 You must love both the internal and the external you.
-You must not allow anyone to change who you are or what you look like.
-If you want to change something about yourself, you must make sure this is what you really want and then you will feel the sense of the true you.
+You must not allow anyone to change who you are.
+If you want to change something about yourself, you must make sure this is what you want.

-For more tools and resources around Relationships, Health, Wealth, Leadership or Sales Training visit: www.mannygarciaonline.com
+For more tools and resources around Relationships, Health, Wealth, Leadership, or Sales Training visit www.mannygarciaonline.com